shleen/aides-memoire/MANMAC.md

 ## Electric Generators
 Commonly found in modern-day power stations.
-Generates energy that's clean & cheap.
-It's convenient, too!
+Generates energy that's clean, cheap & convenient!
 This energy powers our lives.
 It gets to us through giant cables that are (a) underground or (b) overhead.

 Electric generators provide energy to a great many machines!
 Some examples are- television sets, computers, trains, etc. Unlike sources of muscle power, electric generator's can provide a constant flow of energy.